osirixgrpc/osirixgrpc/docs/docs/contributing/CONTRIBUTING.md

  5. Ensure the OsiriXgrpc python package (`Python` directory) has the correct `requirements.txt` definitions.
  6. Build and zip the plugin bundle.
 This will result in a file called `osirixgrpc.osirixplugin.zip`.

+__Note__: The built file will not be signed and thus should not be shared.
+Please ensure you share your changes with us by issuing a [pull request](#modifying-source-code), and we will ensure your changes are incorporated into a signed plugin for distribution during the next release.

 ## Documentation
 All documentation is written in Markdown format and compiled using [MkDocs](https://www.mkdocs.org/).
 The organization of documentation should be kept consistent, and any changes to layout need to be fully discussed and agreed with all